 This content is for informational purposes only and should not be relied on as financial advice.
 The payment estimate is calculated according to the second stimulus package, however, actual payment amounts may vary.

-As the $600 stimulus payments begin to hit consumers’ bank accounts or arrive in the mail, many agree that it is not enough to cover accruing expenses like rent and utility bills—especially for those that have been unemployed.
-We wanted to see what kind of impact these funds could have on consumers’ financial situations if applied, in full, to their total outstanding credit card debt.
+With the potential for $1400 stimulus payments to hit consumers’ bank accounts in the coming weeks or arrive in the mail, we wanted to see what kind of impact these funds could have on consumers’ financial situations if applied, in full, to their total outstanding credit card debt.

 In short, we found the results of this one action could be pretty significant.